 Without question, all claims of discrimination should be thoroughly and seriously considered.
 While many (and in fact most) claims are valid, the truth of the matter is that some claims are, in fact, falsely made.
 In these cases, a defense is deserved.
 At Smithey Law Group LLC, we have the experience and knowledge to provide that defense on your behalf.
 In other circumstances, you may be an employer who is interested in taking preventative measures.
 Perhaps you have a healthy work environment and you wish to keep it that way.
 If so, we applaud you and would be honored to work with you to provide legal advice for the implementation and development of workplace policies that discourage discrimination and other negative unwanted behaviors.

 We Are Here for You.
 You Need A Skilled Columbia Discrimination Attorney

 Attorney Joyce Smithey and the team at Smithey Law Group LLC are seasoned experts in the field of employment discrimination law.
 We understand the intricacies of the law, and we understand the best strategies to employ in order to seek the results that you deserve.
 We are a proud part of the Columbia community, and we pride ourselves on our reputation for providing only the highest quality representation to our clients.
 We have worked hard to achieve excellence in our field, and we would be honored to put that experience to work on your behalf.
 If you are an employer or employee in Columbia, MD, and in need of legal representation, give us a call today.
 We represent our clients in the following types of legal matters:

 - Wrongful Discharge

-Our dedicated Columbia discrimination lawyers look forward to hearing your story and to learn what we may be able to do to protect your rights under the law.
+Our dedicated Columbia discrimination attorneys look forward to hearing your story and learning what we may be able to do to protect your rights under the law.
 We look forward to speaking with you soon.